 Unfortunately, houses meeting these criteria tend to sell quickly on their own.
 This is why many people disregard their common sense and take bigger risks.
-They buy a total junk home in a ritzy neighborhood, without a plan.
-They overpay for the house up front and all their profits are eaten up in fees.
+They buy a total junk home in a ritzy neighbourhood, without a plan.
+They overpay for the house upfront and all their profits are eaten up in fees.

 House flipping is a good investment when done right

 The secret to flipping houses is patience.
 If you're patient and willing to do the detective work, there's plenty of value to be had.
 In any super-competitive market, there are just a few ways to get an edge.
 One is to out-work and out-research everyone else.
 Another is natural talent and insider knowledge.
 The third is plain old luck.
 If you've got the first two working for you, luck will follow.

 Expert house flippers can turn a gross profit of $60,000 to $80,000 per property.
 But margins of 15% are still considered very good.
 With potential profits like that, you can see why it's worth doing the research!